-Social Media Addiction Therapy in Boulder and Longmont
+Social Media Addiction Therapy in Boulder, Broomfield, Longmont

 Does your teenage daughter spend most of her free time on her phone?
 Does she obsessively take selfies and seem preoccupied with creating her identity through social media?
 Is she socially withdrawn?
 Does she exhibit symptoms of anxiety and depression?
 As her parent, are you wondering if her relationship to social media is healthy or unhealthy?
 Do you wonder the long term effects social media has on your daughters developing brain?
 Are your efforts to impose limits on her social media use met with emotional breakdowns that feel like a constant battle?
 If you answered yes to any of these questions, your daughter might be struggling with symptoms of social media addiction.